Tag Archives: Storm Leads

 Highlight Storm Damage Experience

-You can do this as a business by incorporating past experience into your ad copy.
-For example, would you mind describing how your staff has a history of performing repairs and installations in short order and that they do the job correctly?
+You can address this pain point by incorporating past experience into your ad copy.
+For example, highlight your staff’s history of storm damage repairs and quick installations.

 Make it Personal